wlinator/luminara/README.md

 4. Under the bot's username, click "Reset Token" to reveal your bot token.
 5. Copy this token; you'll need it for the `.env` file later.

-*Note: Remember to keep your bot token secret and never share it publicly.*
+*Note: remember to keep your bot token secret and never share it publicly.*

 #### Running Luminara:

-1. Copy the contents from [docker-compose.prod.yml](https://git.wlinator.org/Luminara/Lumi/src/branch/main/docker-compose.prod.yml) to a new file named `docker-compose.yml` in an empty directory.
+1. Copy the contents from [docker-compose.prod.yml](docker-compose.prod.yml) to a new file named `docker-compose.yml` in an empty directory.

 2. Copy the `.env.example` file to a new file named `.env` in the same directory.